T1 TimeStream

 Overview

-T1 TimeStream is an augmented reality experience created for the Port of Vancouver's Terminal 1, highlighting the historical stories embedded along the Rotary Walk at Vancouver, Washington's Waterfront.
+T1 TimeStream is an augmented reality experience created for the Port of Vancouver's Terminal 1, highlighting historical stories along the Rotary Walk at Vancouver, Washington's Waterfront.
 As part of a three-person Web team and in collaboration with a four-person AR UI team, I designed how visitors first encounter these stories on the web and transition into the AR experience on-site.
-The challenge was to balance narrative immersion with clarity, reducing cognitive load while guiding visitors across physical and digital touchpoints.
-I approached this through modular content blocks, a guided AR bridge page, and persistent spatial cues, turning passive site visits into a structured yet personal exploration of heritage and place.
+The core challenge was balancing narrative immersion with clarity across both physical and digital touchpoints.

 Constraints